Jarak-Jakar/Exercises/Textbooks/Crafting_Interpreters/README.md

 #### Environment

 I simply used the latest version of GCC available in my chosen [WSL distribution](https://learn.microsoft.com/en-nz/windows/wsl/about).
-There wasn't really any point in fussing around with something more advanced or complicated for relatively simple C programming.
-In my case, I have been using the OpenSUSE Tumbleweed distro, but I don't think there's any terribly significant differences between most WSL for these purposes.
+There wasn't really any point in fussing around with something more advanced or complicated for relatively simple C programming, and I don't *think* any of this stuff will stop working in the near-term future.
+In my case, I have been using the OpenSUSE Tumbleweed distro, but I don't think there's any terribly significant differences between most WSL implementations for these purposes.

 #### Editor